-Data engineering is more of a common term today for what is traditionally being called ETL, BI, and Big data developers.
-Modern Data Engineering platform ought to support fully developed and operationalized data pipelines which should be cloud-capable and run on modern, distributed execution platforms.
-It further supports machine learning, analytics, data quality, security, and adhere to securing PII information, for compliance with GDPR and other regulatory frameworks.
+Data engineering is more of a common term today and traditionally it is also being referred to as ETL, BI, and Big data developers.
+Modern Data Engineering in cloud platform ought to support fully developed and operationalized data pipelines which should be cloud-capable and run on modern, distributed execution platforms.
+It further supports machine learning, analytics, data quality, security, and adhering to securing PII information, for compliance with GDPR and other regulatory frameworks.

 A professional Data Engineer ‘helps’ to collect, curate, and aggregate data from various data sources and create a consolidated data platform that empowers data-driven decisions for an organization to leverage business.